 First Day Book Tradition – Kindergarten through 5th Grade

 Here are the books we have chosen for kindergarten through fifth grade:

 The Kissing Hand by Audrey Penn with illustrations by Ruth E. Harper and Nancy M. Leak

 A small raccoon who is scared to be away from his mother finds comfort in the kisses his mama plants on his paw, a reminder she is always with him.

 The Story of Ferdinand by Munro Leaf with illustrations by Robert Lawson

-Ferdinand is big and strong but he would rather sit by himself on his favorite hill and smell flowers than fight the other bulls.
+Ferdinand is big and strong, but he would rather sit by himself on his favorite hill and smell flowers than fighting the other bulls.

 Extra Yarn by Mac Barnett with illustrations by Jon Klassen